ndy7stillx86ihz/stealth-chat/README.md

 ## Known Issues

 1. **Clients not being disconnected after closing server:** Sometimes after _KeyboardInterrumpting_ the Server, the clients may just close as it's meant to be, but can also bug like receiving infinites messages.
+2. This README guide doesn't work as supossed, my bad LMAO.
     #### If you find any other Issue, please feel free to report it, or collaborating with the project :)

 ## License